 Search using eCourt public access portal

-As Kansas courts move to a new centralized case management system following the Kansas eCourt Statewide Rollout Plan, their public records will become available through this online portal.
+As Kansas courts move to a new centralized case management system following the Kansas eCourt Statewide Rollout Plan, their public records will become available through an online portal.

 Cases and records that will not be accessible through the portal are identified in the Supreme Court's Kansas eCourt Rules (20-25).